paladin1410/qwen_sum/Report.md

 **Generated Output**:
 ```
-Shoplifting was the top physical crime in Singapore in H1 2025 with 2,097 cases, a 4.2% increase from 2023.
-Overall physical crime rose 5.4% to 10,341 cases.
-Shop theft accounts for 20.3% of total crime and remains a top youth offense.
+Shoplifting was the top physical crime in Singapore in the first half of 2025 .
+It was followed by robbery and burglary .
+The overall number of physical crime cases increased by 5.4 per cent .

 ```

 ### Trained Model Access